High Lipoprotein(a): Causes, Risks, and Treatment Options

 Management and Treatment of Lipoprotein(a)

 Currently, there are no specific treatments for high Lp(a) levels.
-Lifestyle modifications, such as a healthy diet and regular exercise, may help to lower Lp(a) levels, as well as other risk factors for cardiovascular disease.
-Some medications, such as niacin and estrogen, may also be effective in reducing Lp(a) levels, but their use in this context is still under investigation.
+Lifestyle modifications, such as a healthy diet have no effect on Lp(a) levels, but can help reduce other risk factors for cardiovascular disease.

 Ezetimibe (Zetia) is another medication that has been shown to modestly lower Lp(a) levels.
 In a study published in the Journal of Lipid Research, treatment with ezetimibe was associated with a 9% reduction in Lp(a) levels over 12 weeks in individuals with high Lp(a) levels (2). https://jamanetwork.com/journals/jama/fullarticle/184063